Installation Guide

 - AI coding agent: Claude Code, GitHub Copilot, Codebuddy CLI, Gemini CLI, or Pi Coding Agent

-- uv for package management
+- uv for package management (recommended) or pipx for persistent installation

 - Python 3.11+